ash/raku-course/essentials/loops/for/quiz/index.md

 {% include menu.html %}

-For each of the three programs below, tell how many lines do they print.
+For each of the three programs below, tell how many lines they print.

 ## 1